haidera1786/Tai-engineering-showcase/README.md

   - Stripe
   - Apple App Store + Google Play verification

-  ## Screenshots / Demo
+  ## Screenshots
-  - Demo video: [add link]
-  - Screenshots: [add images]
+  - Screenshots: Please see Screenshots folder :)

   ## Status
   Active development.
 This repo is intentionally limited to documentation for public sharing.

   ## Contact
-  If you want a walkthrough or demo access, reach out at: [email or LinkedIn]
+  If you want a walkthrough or demo access, reach out at: founder@taimarking.com